On the Design Fundamentals of Diffusion Models: A Survey: The Generic Pipeline

 where $\theta$ is the parameters of the denoising network and $p_\theta(x_{t-1}|x_t)$ is the reverse distribution transition.
 In particular, the reverse process is usually parameterized as:

 where $\mu_\theta(x_t,t)$ and $\Sigma_\theta(x_t,t)$ are, respectively, the Gaussian mean and variance to be estimated by the network $\theta$.

-The denoising network is trained by the standard variational bound on negative log likelihood:
+The denoising network is trained by the standard variational bound:

-where $D_{KL}(\cdot\|\cdot)$ is the Kullback–Leibler (KL) divergence and computes the difference between two distributions.
+where $D_{KL}(\cdot\|\cdot)$ is the Kullback–Leibler (KL) divergence to compute the difference between two distributions.
+The prior matching term is minimized as the final distribution becomes Gaussian after a sufficiently large $T$.
+The reconstruction term can be approximated using a Monte Carlo estimate, and training primarily focuses on the denoising matching term.
 Overall, minimization of the objective $L$ is to reduce the discrepancy between $p_\theta(x_0)$ and $p(x_0)$.

-The sampling procedure leverages the optimized denoising network $\theta^*$ to generate novel data $x_0^*$, as illustrated in Figure \ref{fig:sampling_procedure}.
-It moves backwards on the chain to recursively apply the optimized network $\theta^*$ \cite{pandey2021vaes}.
+\textbf{The sampling process} leverages the optimized denoising network $\theta^*$ to generate novel data $x_0^*$, as illustrated in Fig. \ref{fig:sampling_procedure}.
+It moves backwards on the chain to recursively apply the optimized network $\theta^*$.
 Concretely, it firstly obtains a sample $x_T$ from the terminal distribution $p(x_T)$ and then uses the trained network to iteratively remove noise by the sampling transition $p_{\theta^*}(x_{t-1}|x_t)$.
-Through a chain of such transitions, it finally generates new data $x^*_0\sim p_{\theta^*}(x_0)\approx p(x_0)$.
-In particular, the sampling procedure is defined as a chain of sampling transitions:
+Through a chain of such transitions, it finally generates new data $\hat{x}_0\sim p_{\theta^*}(x_0)\approx p(x_0)$.
+In particular, the sampling process is defined as a chain of sampling transitions:

 where $\theta^*$ represents the optimized parameters of the denoising network, $p(x_T)$ is the terminal distribution, and $p_{\theta^*}(x_{t-1}|x_t)$ is the sampling transition.